byutrg/TBX-Implementor/README.md

 # Welcome to the TBX Implementor

-The TBX Implementor is a launching point to point to helpful resources for the use of TermBase eXchange (TBX).
-It is hosted by the Brigham Young University Translation Research Group.
+The TBX Implementor is a launching point to helpful resources for the use of TermBase eXchange (TBX).
+This GitHub page is operated by the Brigham Young University Translation Research Group.

 Brigham Young University was founded in 1875 and the Translation Research Group is proud to be a part of it.